rorense/rorense/README.md

 🤖 Proficient in Javascript, HTML & CSS, Matlab and VB.

-🧑‍💻 Competent at React, node JS and Typescript
+🧑‍💻 Competent at React, Node JS and Typescript

 🧑‍🎓 Always learning and self-improvement.